 This thematic group aims to complement specific theories about radicalisation processes with more general criminological theories and theories from social and developmental psychology.
 The literature on radicalisation and extremism distinguishes several phases in the development towards extremist crimes, different motivations, and several ‘root causes’ and ‘trigger events’.
 This can well be combined with life-course criminology and general theories about offending, e.g. General Strain Theory and Situational Action Theory.
 We also draw on theories of political extremism that focus on conspiracy thinking, perceived deprivation, discrimination, and threats to the group.
 Finally, theories of identity formation are used to understand how radicalisation and involvement in extremism develops during adolescence and young adulthood.

 The research topics of this thematic group focus in particular on the individual involvement in extremist crimes: what are the social, psychological and economic characteristics of perpetrators of these crimes and what does their life-course look like?
 We investigate the motives and history of perpetrators of extremist and terrorist crimes, determine what is decisive for the use of violence and investigate the process of desistance and disengagement.
 In addition, we investigate how the identity development of young people is linked to extremism or democratic citizenship.
+We also use survey research to investigate to what extent belief in conspiracy theories is related to extremism.
 Special attention is given to the relationship between criminal behavior and extremism, and the various explanations for it.